Psychiatric Residency (PGY-2)

 Duty hours are limited to 80 hours per week, averaged over a four-week period.
 Residents will have at least 10 hours free of duty between scheduled hours.
 Moonlighting is highly discouraged, but may be permitted under special circumstances pending approval of the residency program director.

-How much vacation time is available?
+How much paid time off (PTO) is available?

-What other educational opportunities are available?
+What teaching opportunities are available?